hamdikavak/hamdikavak.github.io/c5_publications.md

 ### Papers in Progress

-2. Simulation for Cybersecurity: State of the Art and Future Directions.
+1. Simulation for Cybersecurity: State of the Art and Future Directions.
 Kavak et al.
 	Revision Submitted to the Journal of Cybersecurity (Oxford University Press).

 2. Urban Life: A Model of People and Places.
 A. Züfle, C. Wenk, D. Pfoser, A. Crooks, <strong>H. Kavak</strong>, J-S. Kim, and H. Jin.
 Submitted to the Computational and Mathematical Organization Theory.

+3. Conjugated Learning: A Novel Semi-Supervised Machine Learning Algorithm.
+C. Mitchell, <strong>H. Kavak</strong>.
+Submitted to SIAM International Conference on Data Mining (SDM21)

 4. Verification and Validation as a Service.
 H. Kavak et al.